-Only two letters need explanation:
+Only three letters need explanation:

 Now that you know all the letters, I'm going to give you a sneaky quiz.
 In each line of the poem below, I've intentionally misspelled one word.
 Your mission is to mark all four of the errors with a following blot!